meta-pixel

 Sensory:

-- Have water, ice cubes and Arctic animals in the water table.
+• Add ice cubes and Arctic animals in the water table as an iceberg sensory experience.
 Let the children see the ice melting in the water.

 This is a great month for lots of warm foods for little bellies!
-Ideas such as cornmeal or stone-ground oatmeal with dried fruit and nuts for breakfast, warm breads full of grains to accompany soups and stews with traditional ingredients for lunch.
+Ideas such as cornmeal or stone-ground oatmeal with dried fruit and nuts for breakfast, warm breads full of grains to accompany soups and stews with Indigenous ingredients for lunch.
 Children will enjoy hot out of the oven fruit/veggie loaves and muffins with low sugar content and traditional items such as local berries that were picked and frozen.
+Serving fish that has been dried in the Summer and early fall with whole grains or wild rice is a great lunch ide full of nutritional benefits.

 Stone Soup Cooking Activity: